microsoft/TaskWeaver/website/docs/quickstart.md

 📦project
  ┣ 📜taskweaver_config.json # the project configuration file for TaskWeaver
  ┣ 📂plugins # the folder to store plugins
+ ┣ 📂logs # the folder to store logs, will be generated after program starts ┣ 📂examples
- ┣ 📂planner_examples # the folder to store planner examples
+    ┣ 📂 planner_examples # the folder to store planner examples
- ┣ 📂codeinterpreter_examples # the folder to store code interpreter examples ┣ 📂logs # the folder to store logs, will be generated after program starts ┗ 📂workspace # the directory stores session data， will be generated after program starts
+    ┗ 📂 code_generator_examples # the folder to store code generator examples
+ ┗ 📂workspace # the directory stores session data， will be generated after program starts
     ┗ 📂 session_id
       ┣ 📂ces # the folder used by the code execution service